pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/state.md

 After performing these steps, your stack will now be under the management of the Pulumi Cloud.
 All subsequent operations should be performed using this new backend.

-> **Note:**: After migration, your stack's state will be managed by the the Pulumi Cloud backend, but the stack will continue using the same secrets provider.
+> **Note:**: After migration, your stack's state will be managed by the Pulumi Cloud backend, but the stack will continue using the same secrets provider.
 You can separately [change the secrets provider](/docs/concepts/secrets#changing-the-secrets-provider-for-a-stack) for your stack if needed.

 ## Advanced State